 2. Set the tone, but follow her cues

 Your daughter will be looking to you for guidance during this time.
 If you are awkward, fumbling or uncomfortable, she certainly will be too.
 Put on your game face, exude confidence and provide a steady, calming presence.
-If you show her with your body language and your words that periods truly are a beautiful, sacred part of our femininity, you’ll make an impression on her that she’ll carry with her into adulthood.
+If you show her with your body language and your words that periods truly are a beautiful, special part of our femininity, you’ll make an impression on her that she’ll carry with her into adulthood.
 Use this opportunity to share with her your own memories and experiences, cultivating an openness that helps her feel at ease sharing with you too.

 3. Do your own soul searching.